Toggle Nav

 1. Transparency

-The Company consistently provides clear, accurate, complete and timely information to the shareholders and other stakeholders, in the form of financial statements, investor information, and other relevant materials or disclosures.
-These are easily accessible on the corporate website, www.matahari.co.id, and disclosed in the Company’s annual reports.
+The Company consistently provides clear, accurate, complete, and timely information to the shareholders and other stakeholders, in the form of financial statements, investor information, and other relevant materials or disclosures.
+These are available on the corporate website, www.matahari.com /corporate/, and disclosed in the Company’s annual reports.

 2. Accountability

-The Management accepts its responsibility to the shareholders and other stakeholders with regard to the implementation of the Company’s strategies and achievement of its objectives, and is ready to account for all its actions and decisions to the Board, the shareholders, and other interested parties.
-The Board of Commissioners takes responsibility for the effective supervision of Management and its accountability to the shareholders.
+The Management accepts its responsibility to the shareholders and other stakeholders regarding the implementation of the Company’s strategies and the achievement of its objectives and is ready to be accountable for all its actions and decisions to the Board of Commissioners, the shareholders, and others stakeholders.
+The Board of Commissioners is responsible for the effective supervision of Management and is accountable to the shareholders.

 3. Responsibility